FREQUENTLY ASKED QUESTIONS

-How Much Does it Cost to Hire Rosenfeld & Morgan for My Social Security Disability Claim?
+How Much Does it Cost to Hire The Morgan Law Firm for My Social Security Disability Claim?

 The law regulates attorneys’ fees in Social Security Disability cases.
 So virtually every disability lawyer works on the same fee basis.
 The lawyer’s fee is 25% of the past due disability benefits you get.
 There is no fee if you don’t win.

-At Rosenfeld & Morgan, we take time to listen to you.
+At The Morgan Law Firm, we take time to listen to you.
 And when you find yourself in need of disability benefits, you want personal attention to help you get the benefits you need.

 Attorneys Anne Morgan and Bob Rosenfeld personally handle every Social Security case.
 That way you’re sure to get the personal attention you deserve.
 You will meet with your attorney more than once during your case – unlike some firms from outside of Indiana.